 And authority is what you get.
 In a yoga class the teacher clearly tells the ‘students’ what to do.
 Off of the mat, through all the teachings this thread of authority can spread out into the rest of your life if you let it.

-Kundalini yoga also manages to attracts open-minded people, because it has many aspects that close-minded people will reject, including: the teachers wearing all white and a tulban, the use of mantras and the spiritually pretentious language and promises.
+Kundalini yoga also manages to attracts open-minded people, because it has many aspects that close-minded people will reject, including: the teachers wearing all white and a tulban, the use of mantras (in an unknown language) and the spiritually pretentious language and promises.
 So I think that to even start doing kundalini yoga, you’d have to be quite open-minded.

 They tell you to trust your own experience & thus the teachings